Running-Machine-ML23-2/.github/profile/README.md

 # Attack on Tor: Website Fingerprinting

-One Paragraph of project description goes here
+This project is a machine learning project that achieves predictive accuracy for website access through Internet website access fingerprinting.

+Under the guidance of Professor Oh Se-eun, we carried out this project during the fall semester of the 23rd school year.

 ## **Closed-world Scenario**

 In this scenario, it is assumed that the user only visits websites that are marked as "monitored".

 The objective of this scenario is to correctly classify 95 monitored websites.

 ## **Open-world Scenario**